colinleroux/laravelspatie/README.md

 ```
 ### Whilst this is exciting the only restrictions at the moment are on the crud for users
-as can be seen in the usercontroller methods eg
+as can be seen in the UserController methods eg

 ```php
  public function create()